How can an electron interact with itself?

+The convergence factor is adopted only to define the formally divergent solution.
+Its physical meaning remains unexplained [6].
+The Feynman diagram itself is also unnatural.
+In the classical theory, the self-force is the reaction back on the electron of its own radiation field.
+This is taken over into the Feynman diagram, representing the self-energy due to the emission and absorption of a virtual transverse photon.
+The Feynman diagram for the self-energy is no more than a quantum theoretical description of the static self-force.
+Note in the diagram a complete neglect of the velocity of propagation.

-If the photon virtually disintegrates into an electron-positron pair for a certain fraction of the time, the electron loop gives an additional $e^2$ correction to the photon propagator through which an electron interacts with itself.
+The following conclusion can be drawn from the qualitative argument of Weisskopf's calculation: The self-interaction is an effect on the electron of static polarization induced in the vacuum electrons due to the presence of an electron.
+If the photon virtually disintegrates into an electron-positron pair and annihilates again into a photon for a certain fraction of time, the electron closed loop gives an additional correction to the photon propagator through which an electron interacts with itself.
 The modification of the photon propagator is then the replacement

-where the $i\epsilon$ prescription is implicit.
-The polarization tensor $\Pi_{\mu\nu}$ is written as the sum of a constant term $\Pi(0)$ for $q^2=0$ and terms proportional to $(q_{\mu}q_{\nu} -\delta_{\mu\nu}q^2)$.
-The leading term $\Pi(0)$ is a positive, real constant that depends quadratically on the cut-off $\Lambda$.
-In the limit $q^2\rightarrow 0$, the $q^2$ term is absorbed into the renormalization constant.
-At least formally, we see that (1) reads approximately
+The polarization tensor $\Pi_{\mu\nu}(q)$ is written as the sum of a constant term $\Pi(0)$ and additional terms.
+The leading term is a positive constant that depends quadratically on $\Lambda$.
+Using the operator relation, approximately, we write the replacement in the form